Grantham North services

 The hotel here was one of several which were used by David and Jean Davidson, a retired couple who stayed in Travelodges almost every single night from 1985 to 2007.
 The pair booked in advance to receive rates as low as £9 a night, and found the lifestyle easier than maintaining their own flat, which wasn't wheelchair accessible.
 The accessible room in the Grantham North Travelodge was known as The Davidson Suite in their honour.

-Trusthouse Forte refurbished the site in 1984, adding The Granary restaurant and a forecourt branded Mobil.
+The café became a Little Chef in 1980.
+Trusthouse Forte refurbished the site in 1984, turning the restaurant into The Granary and opening a new forecourt branded Mobil.
 By now it was employing up to 110 staff.
+A tourist information centre was added in 1986.

 As with all Forte service areas, it was branded Welcome Break in 1988.
-It soon had a Little Chef restaurant in addition to The Granary, as well as a coffee shop, a sales shop, a tourist information centre and a hotel branded Forte Travelodge.
+As well as the Little Chef and The Granary, by now it had a coffee shop, a sales shop, a tourist information centre and a hotel branded Forte Travelodge.
 Little Chef was branded more prominently than Welcome Break.
 The land to the south began to be sold in the following years.

 When Granada acquired Welcome Break and were forced to sell all their motorway sites in 1996, Grantham was able to remain with them, and became a Granada site.
 As Granada already owned Colsterworth, to them Grantham was known as 'Grantham North'.
 Granada extended the building to add a Burger King, and around this time a roof was placed over the main corridor.